NEU-DSG/dailp-encoding/terraform/docs/sops.md

 ## Known Limitations

 - `authorized_keys` is unmanaged mutable state.
-It survives reboots, but any instance replacement or AMI rebuild loses every key added this way.
+It survives reboots, but any instance replacement or AMI rebuild loses every key added this way -- including whatever key CI uses, so re-seeding it is a step in [Replacing the bastion AMI](#replacing-the-bastion-ami), not an afterthought.
 - Local ports are fixed (`5432` for the database, `2222` default for SSH).
 Concurrent runs, or a local Postgres already on 5432, will collide.
 - Host key checking is disabled in the flake apps (`StrictHostKeyChecking=no`), which is unavoidable